 Fun fact: There are 23 official languages in India but in reality, there are around 780 languages spoken in the country!
 Good news for you though – it is also the second-largest English-speaking country, second to the USA, so you should have no issues with communication!

 The IT industry in India is growing fast, as well as engineering, biotechnology and the pharmaceutical sectors.
 So, if you’re planning on moving to India for a job in one of these sectors, you’re in luck.

-For help on finding work in India, you can use people who you already know or personal contacts.
+For help finding work in India, you can use people you already know or personal contacts.
 However, if you don’t know anyone then you can use online portals such as:

 Hurrah!
 You’ve reached the end of the article.
-With all the knowledge we’ve imparted to you, you’ll find moving to India to be a breeze.
+With all the knowledge we’ve imparted to you, you’ll find international removals from the UK to India to be a breeze.
 We’re sure you’ll take to the challenge like a duck to water.

 However, should you not feel prepared, that’s understandable since it’s a big step.
 To help reassure yourself, why not take a gander at some more articles about moving we’ve written, it’ll put your mind at ease.
 Just click one of the links below to start your journey and good luck!